yuvipanda/words/content/post/nbgitpuller-link-generator-extension.md

 toc: false
 ---

+(Leave comments or discuss this post on the [jupyter discourse](https://discourse.jupyter.org/t/announcing-the-nbgitpuller-link-generator-browser-extensions/11701))

 [nbgitpuller](https://jupyterhub.github.io/nbgitpuller) is my most favorite way to distribute content (notebooks, data files, etc) to students on a JupyterHub.
 The student mental model is 'I click a link, and can start working on my notebook', which is as close to ideal as we have today.